Invoice factoring: how it works & when to use it

 - Upgrade your software subscriptions to help you serve the big account efficiently

-So let’s take a close look at this financing method, by explaining:
+So let’s take a close look at this business financing method.

 What is invoice factoring?